Part of Integration process overview

 To get an appropriate SCAL template for your product, request the SCAL from the e-RS Solution Assurance team at [email protected].

-The e-RS Solution Assurance team will either create a new SCAL template for you, or find your existing SCAL, and add new tabs for the API or services you want to onboard for.
+The e-RS Solution Assurance team will either create a new SCAL template for you, or find your existing SCAL, and add the latest version of the e-RS requirements tabs on to your existing SCAL.

 Please review and complete the SCAL and send an email to [email protected] indicating when you expect to be ready for witness testing.

-You now have everything you need to start developing your software.
-Complete the module, system, and integration testing, then proceed to the assurance stage.
+You now have everything you need to start building your software.
+Complete module, system, and integration testing, then progress into the assurance stage.

 Contact us